 Because of an allergy in our own family, we are allergy conscious.
-Our treats are free of the Top 8 allergens.
-Why?
-Because humans have allergies too.
-And who handles dog treats?
-Humans!
+Sometimes dogs have allergies.
+Sometimes their humans have allergies.
+Our treats are free of major allergens for the safety of both pet and parent.

 All of our ingredients are organic and specifically chosen to benefit the health of our dogs, and yours!

 While many people think that buckwheat is a cereal grain, it is actually a fruit seed that is related to rhubarb and sorrel.
 Buckwheat contains magnesium, which relaxes blood vessels, improving blood flow and nutrient delivery thereby improving the cardiovascular system.
 It is also high in manganese, magnesium, copper, and zinc, which are great for the immune system.
 Its protein characteristics also enhance buckwheat's ability to reduce and stabilize blood sugar levels following meals—a key factor in preventing diabetes and obesity.

 Flaxseed provides omega 3 and omega 6 fatty acids, "good" fats that have been shown to have heart-healthy effects.
 Flax seed also aids in making your dog’s coat softer and shinier, with healthier skin underneath.
 In addition to the omega fatty acids, flax seed contains alpha-linoleic acid, which offers benefits to your dog's immune system.
 Alpha-linoleic acid also has an anti-inflammatory effect, so it might aid your dog if he shows signs of arthritis or other joint problems.